Biography Traces Political Mistakes And Personal Scars That Shaped Joe Biden

 On writing about Biden in a fair way

 From the very beginning, actually, Joe Biden was, I think, treated with some skepticism by a lot of the press because they looked at his some of his mistakes on the trail.
 They would say he seems out of touch.
 He may not be aware of what it is that voters are really looking for in 2020.
 He would ... bungle the address for his fundraising text message campaign, things like that.
-And actually, I think that from a reporter's perspective, the challenge was that our responsibility has to be to hold Joe Biden and the other Democratic candidates to the same level of scrutiny that we have subjected Donald Trump to over the last three and a half years.
-Because if we're not doing that, we're not going to generate trust from our readers and from voters and we're not really doing the job.
+And actually, I think that from a reporter's perspective, the challenge was that our responsibility has to be to hold Joe Biden and the other Democratic candidates to the same level of scrutiny that we have subjected Donald Trump to over the last 3 1/2 years.
+Because if we're not doing that, we're not going to generate trust from our readers and from voters, and we're not really doing the job.
 But it's hard, because the reality is that there is one candidate who is overtly hostile to the press — that's the president.
 And then you have another candidate who is in many ways a more conventional candidate and is doing things like releasing his tax returns and making his personal history more available.
 But it is challenging because you can't look like you're going soft on one guy and hard on the other.

-On how Biden was defined by the tragic death of his wife Neilia and baby daughter Naomi in a car accident in 1972
+On how Biden was defined by the tragic death of his wife, Neilia, and baby daughter, Naomi, in a car accident in 1972

 When it happened, the reality is that Joe Biden did not expect to take his seat in the Senate.
 He thought that period of his life was over.
 He didn't see practically or spiritually how he could go on.
 The reality was he considered suicide.
-Some older members of the Senate said to him, you need to do this not only because it's the right thing to do for your voters, but it's also the right thing to do for you personally, because if you don't do something, you will cave in.
+Some older members of the Senate said to him, "You need to do this not only because it's the right thing to do for your voters, but it's also the right thing to do for you personally, because if you don't do something, you will cave in."
 His sister Valerie told me that one of the ways that they were able to get him off the floor, in effect, was by telling him, "You have two boys at home now who have no mother.
 And if you collapse, then they have nobody."

 Biden struggled in that period with what it meant to become this kind of public symbol of grieving.
 And what surprised me was he really bridled against it.
 He didn't like that.
 That was the public image that people were imagining for him, that they were thrusting upon him, the sort of grieving widower and father.
 His image of himself was that he was the college football player who'd been elected to the Senate and in his 20s, and that's what he wanted to be.
 And he sort of had this idea that he could become a great foreign policy statesman.
 That's what he wanted to be.
 He didn't want to become a symbol of human vulnerability.
 But it was thrust upon him and he had to decide whether to embrace it or rebel against it or something else. ...